The Predominant Fault: The Hidden Root of Many Struggles

 • Others may be called, but not me.

-The enemy of the soul is not troubled by a believer who constantly says, “I am useless.”
-What he fears is the believer who says, “I am weak, but God can work through me.”
+The enemy is not troubled by “I am useless,” but fears: “I am weak, but God can work through me.”

 Why This Must Be Rooted Out

-And love is the entire goal of the Christian life.
+Every predominant fault restricts love—and love is the goal of the Christian life.

-A person trapped in chronic self-contempt struggles to receive love from God and often struggles to give love freely to others.
-Christ commands us to love our neighbor as we love ourselves.
-When self-hatred is present, the flow of love becomes distorted.
+A person trapped in self-contempt struggles to receive and give love.
+When self-hatred is present, the flow of love is distorted.

 The Path Toward Healing

-The Church approaches this struggle not with condemnation but with healing and truth.
+The Church responds not with condemnation, but with healing and truth.

 The Courage to See Clearly

-When the root is addressed, many other struggles begin to weaken.
+When the root is addressed, other struggles weaken and grace flows more freely.

-And the soul begins to experience the quiet freedom that comes when we finally believe what God has always said about us.
+The soul begins to experience freedom—believing what God has always said about us.

 Reflection